Liinkiing/ytomp3/README.md

 # Usage
 ```
 USAGE
-  $ ytomp3 [YOUTUBE_URL] # Convert a YouTube video to a mp3 file
+  $ ytomp3 [YOUTUBE_URL] # Convert a YouTube video to a mp3 file or a YouTube playlist to a zip file

 ARGUMENTS
-  YOUTUBE_URL  The youtube video URL
+  YOUTUBE_URL  The youtube video or playlist URL (supports music.youtube.com)

 OPTIONS
     -b, --bitrate=128|256|320  (required) [default: 128] Set the bitrate of the sound
-    -n, --noThumbnail          Don't attach a thumbnail in the sound ID3 tags
+    -t, --noThumbnail          Don't attach a thumbnail in the sound ID3 tags
-    -o, --output=output        (required) [default: exported.mp3] The output file
+    -n, --name=name            (required) [default: exported] The output file name
 ```